xavierjimenezp/shapepipe_photoz/README.md

  - `--optimize or -o`: `(optinal, str)` either 'HyperOpt', 'RandomSearch' or 'GridSearch'.
 Will use a predefined hyperparameter grid to optimize the MLM algorithm.
 For each method the grid is hard coded in Optimizer class and can be changed manually.
 This functionality may be very time expensive.
 Recommended value for max_evals in params.py is 200.
 Defaults to None.

 >**Note**: `--optimize` currently only supports :
-> - HyperOpt: RF, SVR, KRR and XGB (ANN is under development and the other MLM should be available soon)
+> - HyperOpt: RF, SVR, KRR and XGB (ANN support is deprecated)
-> - RandomSearch: RF (other MLM should be available soon).
+> - RandomSearch: RF (SVR support is deprecated).
-> - GridSearch: RF (other MLM should be available soon).
+> - GridSearch: RF (SVR support is deprecated).

 ## Output files
-WIP

-### Preprocessing

-### Machine learning
+Output files are saved in ouput/[survey]/[output_name]/[files or figures]

 ## Citation

-WIP
+Xavier Jiménez, Marin Kilbenger, Joana Frontera-Pons.
+Photometric redshifts for UNIONS, 2021 in prep.